 How easily can you wash and dry your bathroom mats?
 If the answer is anything but "very," you may want to invest in new rugs.

-While bathroom rugs are typically designed to absorb moisture, they're not always built for machine washing.
-If you own a memory foam bathroom rug, you'll need to follow several steps to keep it clean.
+While bathroom rugs are typically designed to absorb moisture, they're only sometimes built for machine washing.
+If you own a memory foam bathroom rug, you must follow several steps to keep it clean.

 Unless you're sharing your home with the tidiest people in the world, there's a good chance that your bathroom rugs will eventually get dirty.
 Soiled shoes, stinky socks, and mildew-laden fabrics are eventualities.

-As such, it's a great idea to place machine-washable rugs near the entrance of the bathroom.
-Highly absorbent options, like bath mats, should remain as close to their related appliances.
+As such, it's a great idea to place machine-washable rugs near the bathroom entrance.
+Highly absorbent options, like bath mats, should remain as close to their related appliances as possible.

 This setup will help you avoid cumbersome washing tasks as often as possible.
-It could also help your rugs retain their original color and vibrancy, adding to the room's overall style.
+It also helps your rugs retain their original color and vibrancy, adding to the room's overall style.

 Style

 Every home has a unique style.
-And while some home decorators prefer to march to the beat of their own drum, others trust in interior design services.
+While some home decorators prefer to march to the beat of their own drum, others trust in interior design services.
 Either way, choosing décor is all about achieving the ideal style.

-When you're placing small bathroom rugs, you want to consider how those rugs influence the room's overall style.
+When placing small bathroom rugs, consider how those rugs influence the room's overall style.
 Choosing rugs and mats that match the chosen color palette can help.

-Finding complementary styles and colors is far simpler than you might think.
+Finding complementary styles and colors is far more straightforward than you might think.
 To start, you'll want to refer to a color wheel.
-After picking a color and choosing a configuration, you can find tons of matching hues.
+You can find tons of matching hues after picking a color and choosing a configuration.

 You can also choose complementary rug fabrics by considering your bathroom's style.
-If your bathroom is overflowing with neoclassical marble fixtures, a classic braided rug could blend in beautifully.
+A classic braided rug could blend beautifully if your bathroom is decorated with neoclassical marble fixtures.

 However, if your bathroom is sporting a mid-century modern feel, you could choose a set of brightly patterned flat rugs instead.
 The best option for you depends on your vision for your bathroom.